Wishnutama

-Wishnutama Kusubandio (born 4 May 1970) is a former Indonesian journalist.
+Wishnutama Kusubandio (born 4 May 1970) is a former Indonesian journalist and businessman.
 He was co-founder and CEO of NET.
-Mediatama Television, from founding on 18 May 2013 until his resignation on 22 October 2019.
+Mediatama Television and NET.
+Visi Media Asia, from founding on 18 May 2013 until his resignation on 22 October 2019.
 He served as Minister of Tourism and Creative Economy under Joko Widodo between 23 October 2019 and 22 December 2020.

+His deputy minister before being called off was Angela Tanoesoedibjo.

 Early life and education

-Wishnutama was born in Jayapura, Indonesia on 4 May.
+Wishnutama was born in Jayapura, Indonesia on 4 May 1970.
 He spent his junior high at SMP Tarakanita 5 in Jakarta.
 After he graduated, he moved to Australia and went to Kooralbyn International School, Brisbane, Queensland, then continued studying at the International School Singapore.
 After finishing ISS, he joined the Military College of Vermont at Norwich University in the United States of America.
 Later on, he took a major in Liberal Arts at Mount Ida College and Communication at Emerson College, Boston, USA.
 He attended a television production course at Emerson College, participated in various executive education programs including GE Crotonville Leadership Institute, New York and Harvard Business School, Boston, Massachusetts.